Entry and judging criteria

 Recommendations when considering your nomination

-• Completing a nomination form is your chance to tell the story of nominees you think have delivered engineering and technology solutions that have generated transformational change and created real and lasting impact.
+• This is your chance to tell the story of the people you think have delivered engineering and technology solutions that have led to change and created real and lasting impact - the nominees.

-• How you tell the story is important and this often takes time and teamwork – winning nominations will be strategic, well-written, accurate, outline transformational change and be to the point.
+• Telling this story is important and often takes time and teamwork.
+Winning nominations will be strategic, well-written and succinct, accurate, and will outline impacts.
 They will reflect the professionalism of those nominated.

-• The focus is on appreciation of the technical outcome, which may be just one aspect or component of a wider project (that may not yet be complete) - it’s about recognising original solutions to engineering and technology challenges.
+• The focus is on appreciation of the technical outcome, which may be just one aspect or component of a wider project (that may not yet be complete) - it’s about recognising the impact of original solutions to engineering and technology challenges.

 • Some nominations may include both engineering and technology specialists, while others are engineering or technology specific.